-This report provides a detailed overview of factors driving latent demand and accessibility for analytical instruments in Taiwan.
-Latent demand is largely driven by economic fundamentals specific to analytical instruments.
+This report provides a detailed overview of factors driving latent demand and accessibility for electronic circuit test equipment in Taiwan.
+Latent demand is largely driven by economic fundamentals specific to electronic circuit test equipment.
 This topic is discussed in Chapter 2 using work carried out in Taiwan on behalf of American firms and authored by the United States government (typically commercial attachés or similar persons in local offices of the U.S. Department of State).
 I have included a number of edits to clarify the information provided.
 Latent demand only represents half of the picture.
-Chapter 2 also deals with micro-accessibility for analytical instruments in Taiwan.
-I use the term "micro" since the discussion is focused specifically on analytical instruments.
+Chapter 2 also deals with micro-accessibility for electronic circuit test equipment in Taiwan.
+I use the term "micro" since the discussion is focused specifically on electronic circuit test equipment.

 Chapter 3 is also a stand-alone report that I have authored.
 It covers proxy pro-forma financial indicators of firms operating in Taiwan.
 I use the word "proxy" because the provided figures only cover a "what if" scenario, based on actual operating results for firms in Taiwan.
 The numbers are only indicative of an average firm whose primary activity is in Taiwan.
 It covers a vertical analysis of the maximum likelihood balance sheet, income statement, and financial ratios of firms operating in Taiwan.
 It does so for a particular Standard Industrial Classification (SIC) code.
-That code covers "laboratory analytical instruments", as defined in Chapter 3.
-Again, while "laboratory analytical instruments" does not exactly equate to "analytical instruments", it nevertheless gives an indicator of how Taiwan compares to other countries for a proxy adjacent category along various dimensions.
+That code covers "measuring and testing instruments for electricity and electrical signals", as defined in Chapter 3.
+Again, while "measuring and testing instruments for electricity and electricity and electrical signals" does not exactly equate to "electronic circuit test equipment", it nevertheless gives an indicator of how Taiwan compares to other countries for a proxy adjacent category along various dimensions.

-Chapter 4 deals with macro-accessibility and covers factors that go beyond analytical instruments.
+Chapter 4 deals with macro-accessibility and covers factors that go beyond electronic circuit test equipment.
 A country may at first sight appear to be attractive due to a high latent demand, but it is often less attractive when one considers at the macro level how easy it might be to serve that entire potential and/or general business risks.
 While accessibility will always vary from one company to another for a given country, the following domains are typically considered when evaluating macro-accessibility in Taiwan: